minternational/javascript30/README.md

 # javascript30

-A 30 days challange of JavaScript from WesBos #javascript30
+A 30 day challange of JavaScript from WesBos #javascript30